How to Clean Teeth at Home

 • Establish a Consistent Oral Routine: Brushing twice a day with a fluoride toothpaste and flossing once daily is the foundation of how to clean teeth at home.
 Regular care prevents plaque buildup, which can lead to yellowing and tooth decay.

 • Use Proper Brushing Techniques: Hold your toothbrush at a 45-degree angle and use small circular motions, covering all surfaces of your teeth.
-Mastering this technique is crucial in learning how to clean teeth at home effectively and safely.
+Mastering this technique is crucial in learning how to clean teeth at home with baking soda effectively and safely.

 • Try Baking Soda for Deep Cleaning: Mix a small amount of baking soda with water to create a paste and use it once a week.
-This is one of the simplest answers to how to clean teeth at home with baking soda, especially for removing surface stains.
+One of the easiest ways to clean your teeth at home is by using baking soda, which is particularly effective for gently removing surface stains.

 • Combine Baking Soda with Lemon Juice Occasionally: For occasional brightening, blend baking soda with a few drops of lemon juice and apply the paste gently on your teeth.
 This method of how to clean teeth at home with baking soda offers natural whitening but should be used sparingly to avoid enamel damage.